Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Dealing with unidentifiable dataset

 \section{Dealing with unidentifiable dataset}

-In this section, we discuss how to deal with datasets that the relevance is unidentifiable.
+In this section, we discuss how to deal with datasets whose relevance is unidentifiable.
 We propose two methods applied on datasets, namely \textit{node intervention} and \textit{node merging}, to establish connectivity within the IG.
 The former method necessitates the inclusion of supplementary data which enables the accurate recovery of relevance, while the latter method only needs existing data but may introduce approximation errors.
-We provide an illustration for these methods in Appendix \ref{sec:app_illustrations_ni_nm}.
-In practice, the selection of the appropriate method is contingent upon the specific problem requirements.
+In practice, the choice depends on the specific requirements of the problem.